sammothxc/fierowiki/data-privacy.md

 ## 1. General Principles

 FieroWiki is a nonprofit, community-driven preservation project.
 FieroWiki does not sell, trade, or otherwise share personal data for profit or marketing purposes.
 Any data processing that occurs is solely to ensure the site’s functionality, security, and spam prevention.
-FieroWiki aims to remain advirtisement-free, funded entirely by the site owners love for Fieros.
+FieroWiki aims to remain advertisement-free, funded entirely by the site owners love for Fieros.

 <br>